NethermindEth/nethermind/tools/SchemaGenerator/README.md

 To update the schema:

 ```
-dotnet build .
 dotnet run -v 0 --property WarningLevel=0 > ../../src/Nethermind/Nethermind.Runner/schema.json
 ```

-For a new config to appear in the schema, project that contains the config should be included in `SchemaGenerator` solution.
+For a new config to appear in the schema, project that contains the config should be included in `SchemaGenerator` solution and in most cases in `SchemaGenerator.csproj` as a `ProjectReference`.